 Final Interpretive Guidance on Foreign Entities of Concern

 Read the FINAL Interpretive Guidance on Foreign Entities of Concern.
 This document is being made available through the Internet solely as a means to facilitate the public's access to this document.
-Should any discrepancy occur between the document posted here and the document published in the Federal Register, the Federal Register publication controls.

-- First, that an entity incorporated in, headquartered in, or performing the relevant activities in a covered nation is subject to the jurisdiction of a covered nation, and is therefore a FEOC.
+- First, an entity incorporated in, headquartered in, or performing the relevant activities in a covered nation is subject to the jurisdiction of a covered nation, and is therefore a FEOC.

 Question: What countries are FEOCs?

-Answer: The term FEOC does not refer to an entire country but rather to individuals, organizations, and businesses, particularly those with certain relationships to covered nations, that meet the definitions of a FEOC within section 40207(a)(5) of the Bipartisan Infrastructure Law.
+Answer: The term FEOC does not refer to an entire country but rather to individuals, organizations, and businesses, particularly those with certain relationships to covered nations, that meet the definition of a FEOC within section 40207(a)(5) of the Infrastructure Investment and Jobs Act.
+The term “covered nation” is defined in 10 U.S.C.
+4872(f)(2) to mean— (A) the Democratic People’s Republic of North Korea; (B) the People’s Republic of China (PRC); (C) the Russian Federation; and (D) the Islamic Republic of Iran."

 Question: Would a U.S. subsidiary of a foreign company be considered a non-FEOC?